bluescan/bip39tools/README.md

 ### Status
 This software is now functional.
 Tested generation of 12, 15, 18, 21, and 24 word mnemonics against https://iancoleman.io/bip39/
 The outstanding issues and todo's:
-* Prints are too verbose.
+* DONE Prints are too verbose.
 Add a command line flag to turn them on.
 * There is a self test, but it only tests the SHA-256 implementation.
 Add more sha tests (see tacent unit-tests) as well as add the test vectors for BIP-39 from the Trezor site: https://github.com/trezor/python-mnemonic/blob/master/vectors.json
 * Compile on Raspberry Pi/ARM in preparation for getting it going on a Pi Zero (no W).
-* Print the roll number you are on for each method.
+* DONE Print the roll number you are on for each method.
 We can see if the estimates below are correct.
+* Might as well support the official non-Englist word lists.

 ### Introduction
 This software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user